 - Weakness in the arms or legs

 For 15 years, my life has been controlled by my back pain due to spinal stenosis.
 My spinal stenosis was so debilitating I couldn’t walk upright, had to hunch over with my knees bent, and shuffle my feet anytime I moved around.
 Throughout the day, it would get progressively worse, and most often by the end of the day, I would be unable to walk even a few short steps without stopping to hunch over my cane.
-After taking oral medication for years to help ease the pain, Dr. Vellore suggested I was a good candidate for Vertiflex.
-Dr. Vellore was always patient with me, never made me feel rushed, and answered all my questions competently.
+After taking oral medication for years to help ease the pain, my doctor suggested I was a good candidate for Vertiflex.
+The entire staff was always patient with me, never made me feel rushed, and answered all my questions competently.

 On the same day as my procedure, I felt IMMEDIATE relief as I left the surgery center and was able to walk completely upright into my house without zero medication for the first time in years!
 Since my procedure six weeks ago, my life has changed completely.
 I now feel like I am back to my old self – I can go to the grocery store, effortlessly walk up and down stairs, and walk leisurely for exercise.
 I can now enjoy time with my grandchildren and play around with them.

 I am now regaining strength in my back and leg muscles through continued physical therapy twice a week.
-Dave Biediger, DPT, has been strengthening muscles I hadn’t been using for years due to my spinal stenosis and overcompensation from other muscle groups.
-Dave and his physical therapy team are confident and skillful while also providing a warm, encouraging environment in the PT clinic, leading to maximum comfort for patients.
+The physical therapist has been strengthening muscles I hadn’t been using for years due to my spinal stenosis and overcompensation from other muscle groups.
+CPC’s physical therapy team are confident and skillful while also providing a warm, encouraging environment in the PT clinic, leading to maximum comfort for patients.
 They know my body’s boundaries and do not push me to the limit or rush me.

 Proper diagnosis starts with an experienced pain management clinician.
 The type of pain you may have with spinal stenosis can be similar to the symptoms of several types of disorders.
 Accurately determining the correct source of your pain is critical to successful treatment.
 Schedule your initial consultation today with one of our doctors to find relief from your spinal stenosis!